The Ultimate Round-The-World Gap Year Itinerary, According To Your Personality

-When it comes to travel, personality is everything.
+When it comes to travel, personality and preference is everything.
 You wouldn’t go to Africa if you couldn’t stand the heat; it’d be a bit silly to hit up Rio if you were averse to beaches and dancing.
 But there’s a gap year itinerary for everyone out there – trust us.

 Though the big, wide world out there is full of amazing experiences, it pays to know what sort of experiences are best for you.
 Planning a gap year or a study-break jaunt?
 Factor in the needs of your unique personality and indulge in a tailor-made trip of a lifetime.

 For the budget-conscious backpacker traveller seeking extreme adventures off the beaten track, we’ve got you covered with three awesome personality-driven round-the-world gap year itineraries, to make sure you nail exactly what you need in your next thrilling international adventure.

 If you have a travel bucket list a mile long

 You’re the type that likes to go big without breaking the bank.
 You want to take in all the heavy hitters, the amazing landmarks from the natural and human-made world and capture it all via your Instagram newsfeed.

 The world is full of must-see destinations, and though they might be dotted all over the planet, who says you can’t tick them off the bucket list in one, well-coordinated swoop?

 To kick things off, head to the Great Wall of China, the epic 2,700-year-old, 21,000km, Ming Dynasty fortification that cuts across the Chinese mainland.